-On December 17, 2014, the Company entered into an exclusive license agreement with Chimerix pursuant to which the Company has licensed CMX157 from Chimerix for further clinical development and commercialization.
-CMX157 is a highly potent analog of the antiviral drug tenofovir DF (Viread®).
-Under the terms of the agreement, ContraVir licensed CMX157 from Chimerix in exchange for an upfront payment consisting of 120,000 shares of ContraVir Series B Convertible Preferred Stock.
+On December 17, 2014, the Company entered into an exclusive license agreement with Chimerix pursuant to which the Company has licensed TXL from Chimerix for further clinical development and commercialization.
+TXL is a highly potent analog of the antiviral drug tenofovir DF (Viread®).
+Under the terms of the agreement, ContraVir licensed TXL from Chimerix in exchange for an upfront payment consisting of 120,000 shares of ContraVir Series B Convertible Preferred Stock.
 In addition, Chimerix is eligible to receive up to approximately \$20 million in clinical, regulatory and initial commercial milestone payments in the United States and Europe, as well as royalties and additional milestone payments based on commercial sales in those territories.
 Either party may terminate the License Agreement upon the occurrence of a material breach by the other party (subject to standard cure periods), or upon certain events involving the bankruptcy or insolvency of the other party.
 The Company may also terminate the License Agreement without cause on a country by country basis upon sixty days' prior written notice to Chimerix.
+As of June 30, 2017, all Series B Convertible Preferred Stock held by Chimerix were converted into approximately 1.1 million shares of the Company's common stock.

 The fair value of the Preferred B shares exchanged for the license was determined to be equal to the amount paid per share of the Series A, as the provision of the Preferred B shares were the same as the Preferred A Shares, based on an arm's length transaction.
 Therefore, the fair value of the Preferred B shares issued was \$10 per share or \$1.2 million.
 The cost of the license was classified as a research and development expense in the amount of \$1.2 million as the compound is early stage, has not yet reached technological feasibility and has no alternative use.
-As of September 28, 2016, no amounts had been accrued related to the payments Chimerix is eligible to receive.
+As of June 30, 2017, no amounts had been accrued related to the payments Chimerix is eligible to receive.